-We could not go to Husk while in Charleston.
+We could not skip a visit to Husk while in Charleston.
 It has been on almost every list for the past years of best southern restaurants.
 My husband would tell you it’s overrated, but it is actually a place with excellent service and an Old Charleston menu.
 Its chef, Sean Brock, has looked into numerous old recipe books to build his menu, and also everything is local.
 It’s a place you go for the ham and the seafood, not for the chicken.
 I have also read they have delicious burgers at the bar, which I’m hoping we get to try someday.
 Recommended for a romantic/fancy dinner.
-By going on a weekday we were lucky to get a table in twenty minutes, even if there were no reservations available.
+Luckily, by going on a weekday we were lucky to get a table in twenty minutes, even if there were no reservations available.

 Closed for Business

-Closed for Business is a no frills bar/restaurant that makes one of the best pork rinds I ever had in my life.
+Closed for Business is a no-frills bar/restaurant that makes one of the best pork rinds I ever had in my life.
 The soups and sandwiches are also delicious, and I did like the ambiance.
 I try to go as many places I can when I’m on vacation, but I’ll admit we went here twice.
-They have a huge and ever changing selection of beers, and no kids are allowed during the night.
+They have a huge and ever-changing selection of beers, and no kids are allowed during the night.
 Doesn’t it sound great?

 Sit down place for lunch.
 A historical pub with a courtyard, which also happens to serve very good food.
 The Angus Steak Frites was one of the best meals I had in Charleston, but I’m biased towards chimichurri, parmesan truffle fries, and hangar steak cooked to perfection.